PublicDomainRelease/SEAWAT/readme.txt

 contacts for this software.
 Instructions for installation, execution, and testing are provided below.

-This version of SEAWAT is referred to as SEAWAT-2000 to distinguish it from older versions.
+This version of SEAWAT is referred to as SEAWAT Version 4 to distinguish it from older versions.
 See the file doc\seawat.txt for descriptions, references, and additional contacts for this software.
 Instructions for installation, execution, and testing are provided below.